arsibux/react-app/README.md

 ![redux](https://github.com/arsibux/react-app-overview/blob/main/docs/img/redux.jpg "redux")

 **Redux Store**: Global Store with big JSON Data.It is **Data Store** for server or internal application DATA(State) that needs to be tracked.
+**Data Accessiblity**:In redux store when reducer triggered an action it broadcasts the updated state to all components having action key.
+Redux Store only allows components to share the DATA(State) on specific action triggered in reducer of the component.

 ![redux store](https://github.com/arsibux/react-app-overview/blob/main/docs/img/reduxstore.jpg "redux store")